Close Menu

 In order to do this, you will need mental health treatment.
 Likewise, we will need the support of your mental health counselor.
 We need to prove that your depression has the elements under Listing 12.04.
 Usually your counselor or doctor helps you by writing a letter about your mental symptoms.
 In their letter, they should state you cannot work due to your mental health.

 The other reason you need your treating doctor to provide medical evidence is that the SSA has their own medical experts.
 Their doctor reviews your case prior to your hearing and they can call a medical expert to testify at your hearing.
-Learn more about the medical expert.
+Learn about the medical expert at your hearing.

 WHAT WE DO TO HELP YOU WIN DEPRESSION BENEFITS